BharatKaruppusamy/99007607-File-Manager-System/3_Implementation/README.md

 					checkin.pop(i)
 					checkout.pop(i)
 					Booking()
 			# if month is odd & less than equal
 			# to 7th month
 			elif c[1] <= 7 and c[1]%2 != 0 and c[0] <= 31:
 				pass
 			# if month is even & less than equal to 7th
 			# month and not 2nd month
 			elif c[1] <= 7 and c[1]%2 == 0 and c[0] <= 30 and c[1] != 2:
 				pass
 				# if month is even & greater than equal
 			# to 8th month
 			elif c[1] >= 8 and c[1]%2 == 0 and c[0] <= 31:
 				pass

-			# if month is odd & greater than equal
-			# to 8th month
 			elif c[1]>=8 and c[1]%2!=0 and c[0]<=30:
 				pass
 			else:
 				print("Invalid date\n")
 				name.pop(i)